Nastel/tnt4j-streams/README.md

     </stream>
 </tnt-data-source>
 ```
-It allows to send as many activity entities to jKool as there are child activity entities resolved by stacked parsers, **merging** those
+It allows sending as many activity entities to jKool as there are child activity entities resolved by stacked parsers, **merging** those
 child activity entities data with parent activity entity data.
 E.g. when parser builds activity entities relations like this (4 entities in
 total):
 ```